 - Come with someone who is Touchstone belay certified or can pass our belay test, or…

 We love kids and are excited to welcome them to the world of climbing!
 However, our gyms are not a playground.
 Like adults, kids are expected to share the space safely with other climbers and must behave accordingly.

 Be a “Helicopter Parent”

 It’s not enough to keep an eye on your child from afar or while you’re trying to get in your own climbing session or working from the lounge.
-Children are often not as aware as you are of what’s going on around them, so actively participate in their safety by making sure they’re not walking or climbing under anyone.
-Keeping them within arm’s reach will allow you to step in quickly if needed, and will make other climbers feel safer knowing that you’re aware and involved.
+Children are often not as aware as adults are of what’s going on around them, so actively participate in their safety by ensuring they’re not walking or climbing under anyone.
+Keeping them within arm’s reach will allow you to step in quickly if needed, and will make other climbers feel safer knowing you’re aware and involved.